 1. Joint Health

 Veterinarians have seen great progress when recommending glucosamine and chondroitin treatment for cats and dogs suffering joint health issues; be it calcium deposits, cartilage tears, or arthritis.
 Not only do these supplements help replenish protective fluid in the joints, but they also reduce inflammation at the nerve endings, which can otherwise cause the animal excruciating pain.
 The most common joint affected by arthritis is the hip joint, often resulting in hip dysplasia in larger breed dogs.
 But the knees, elbows, and shoulders are also susceptible to arthritis.
-Vets will often recommend these supplements for healing after joint surgery.
+Vets will often recommend these supplements such as Dasuquin for dogs for healing after joint surgery.
 Chondroitin, in particular, has been shown to help repair damaged connective tissue.

 2. Heart Health